 Steve Uccello is an upright/electric bassist, multi-instrumentalist, and composer.
-He has playing experience in many genres including jazz, folk, bluegrass, R & B, country, mariachi, and a bit of classical.
-Steve produces his own compositions and songs and has an ever-growing catalogue of original music, both vocal and instrumental.
+He has playing experience in many genres including jazz, blues, folk, bluegrass, R & B, mariachi, and classical.
+In addition to being a musician for hire, Steve also produces his own compositions.

-Steve started on drums at age 10, but long before that he was tinkering with samplers and manipulating tape machines in unconventional ways, making his first forays into the world of sound design.
-Steve’s musical training began in earnest at age 13 when he studied jazz guitar with keyboardist/guitarist Edward Degroot.
+Steve started on drums at age 10, but long before that began tinkering with samplers and manipulating tape machines in unconventional ways, making his first forays into the world of sound design.
+Steve’s musical training began in earnest at age 13 when he studied guitar with keyboardist/guitarist Edward Degroot.

 As a bassist Steve has toured and/or recorded with: